 Portrait of King Charles IX

 An early spring bloomer, lily of the valley is one of May’s most celebrated flowers.
-Depending on the climate, it typically blossoms in mid- to late-April and retains its blooms for most of May.
+Depending on the climate, it typically blooms in mid- to late-April and retains its blossoms for the better part of May.
 Small in size but big at heart, it produces a single stalk of sweetly-scented white or pink bell-shaped flowers enfolded in a pair of glossy, tongue-shaped leaves.
+The foliage stays deep green all season and pairs beautifully with other shade-loving plants.

 THE STORY OF LILY OF THE VALLEY AND THE NIGHTINGALE

-There’s an old legend that tells of how the first lily of the valley was in love with a nightingale.
+Once upon a time, the very first lily of the valley was in love with a nightingale.
 Every night the nightingale would come to the garden to sing.
-However, because she was shy, the lily of the valley hid herself from the bird.
+However, the lily of the valley was shy and hid herself from the bird.
 So after a while, he grew lonely and flew away.

 Alone in the garden, the lily of the valley waited in vain for the nightingale to return.
 Eventually, she grew so sad that she stopped blooming.
 She resumed flowering only when the nightingale reappeared (in May) and her happiness was restored.

 A SYMBOL OF ROMANCE

 In the early 20th century in France, men often gave bouquets of lilies of the valley as tokens of affection.
 They presented their gifts, in accordance with tradition, on the first of May.
 In their absence, they sent romantic postcards featuring pictures of the flower accompanied by wishes of good luck.
 The card-sending ritual is still practiced today.

 A vintage Fête du Muguet card